webvirtcloud/webvirtcloud/README.md

 More information about the compute configuration can be found in the [WebVirtCompute](https://github.com/webvirtcloud/webvirtcompute) repository.

+## Private networking ##

+If you don't have additional network interfaces on your server for private network, you can use the [WireGuard](https://www.wireguard.com) VPN to create a private network between the controller and the compute.

 ## License ##

 WebVirtCloud is licensed under the Apache 2.0 License.
 See the `LICENSE` file for more information.